jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 | :---------------------------------------------------------------------------: |
 | _Lettuce Wrap and Fixings (Tofu, Sirloin Strips, Pickled Veggies, Leftovers)_ |

-Luckily a lot of the dishes and sides my parents liked were compatible for this diet so it wasn't too hard to adjust the menu and cooking.
+The focus was to **shift away from carbohydrates-heavy foods and eat 80% protein and veggies.** Luckily a lot of the dishes and sides my parents liked were compatible for this food plan so it wasn't too hard to adjust the menu and cooking.
 For example Zha Jiang Mian (Black bean sauce noodle) is something they ate regularly and had the sauce for.
 We substituted the usual noodles with shirataki noodles (made from konjac yam, contains minimal digestible carbohydrates).
 My mom also has a stash of fake meat products (mostly soy protein) that we incorporated into the meals.

 | ![](/docs/assets/black_bean_sauce.jpg) |
 | :------------------------------------: |